 Proposal for guidelines for remuneration to senior executives (item 13)

-The Board proposes that the AGM resolves on guidelines for remuneration of senior executives that are substantially equivalent to existing guidelines, with the adjustment that the cash variable remuneration for the CEO and the other senior executives is increased to a maximum of 50 per cent of the fixed annual salary.
+The Board proposes that the AGM resolves on guidelines for remuneration of senior executives that are equivalent to existing guidelines.
 The Board proposal for guidelines principally entails the following.

 The total remuneration and the terms and conditions for the senior executives should correspond to relevant market conditions and will include a balanced composition of fixed salary, variable remuneration, pension benefits, other benefits as well as conditions for termination.